UnknownPlatypus/django-rusty-templates/README.md

 $ pip install -r requirements.txt
 ```

-To run the Python tests, build Django Rusty Templates in develop mode with maturin and then run pytest:
+To run the Python tests, build Django Rusty Templates in develop mode with maturin and then run pytest.
+Each change in rust needs a new execution of maturin develop.

 ```bash
 $ maturin develop